verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] We don’t dance to get to the end of the song.
 When you’re really dancing, you’re there, playful, present.
 - [ ] Luckily I was born without a behind, so I fit perfectly.
 - [ ] We lost all that work just because someone got a little hasty with the eraser.
+- [ ] The morning sun shone through its ears, turning them pink